jackaudio/new-session-manager/docs/src/readme-02.md

+## Documentation and Manual
+See the generated website installed in your systems SHARE dir or docs/out/index.html from this repository.
+Alternatively you can read the online version on our github page.
+All are the same files.
+We also provide a set of manpages for each executable (see below).

 ## Fork and License
 This is a fork of non-session-manager, by Jonathan Moore Liles <male@tuxfamily.net> http://non.tuxfamily.org/ which was released under the GNU GENERAL PUBLIC LICENSE  Version 2, June 1991.